 England | 1 |

 The current champions are France (2018).
-The next World Cup is set to take place in Qatar in 2022, and it will be the first to take place mid-season, during the winter.
+The next World Cup is set to take place in Qatar in 2022, and it’ll be the first to take place mid-season, during the winter.

 The Global Game